MuhammadFarag/hello-go/README.md

 Reference:  [How to Wait for All Goroutines to Finish Executing Before Continuing](https://nathanleclaire.com/blog/2014/02/15/how-to-wait-for-all-goroutines-to-finish-executing-before-continuing/)

+### Channels

+GoRoutines mechanism of parallelism is already a leap forward compared to many other languages since it has it as a core concept of the language.
+But Go goes a step further by giving a mechanism for goroutines to communicate.
+This is as dangerous as it is useful.
+I would highly suggest not to use this to synchronize go routine execution.
+Once you do that for the most part you lose the benefits of parallelism but keep the complexity.
+Of course, there might be a reason for it, but you really need to think hard and find a justification for the cost of the complexity in that case.

 ### File IO
 #### Reading files
 ##### Scanning files